lion328/lab-notes/dgpu-passthrough.md

 - GOPupd ROMs did not work, but good news is we are not required to use an UEFI ROM.
 - However, [this ROM](https://www.techpowerup.com/vgabios/219078/219078) works, and it also have EFI entry.
 But we did not need it, so I used ROM extracted from my machine.
 - I think Windows will get a blue screen (VIDEO TDR FAILURE) from the Intel driver when I forced the resolution of GVT-g screen.
 Not sure if this true though.
 - Windows and Linux guest freeze after a few minutes if I launched it with dGPU.
+If we force it off or let it crash, we likely to unable to boot any VM with disks that use virtio.
+Those VM could not get passed the Tianocore screen and used 100% on a CPU core.
+We can switch to SATA but dGPU will not be working.
+The host need to be reset.
 I don't know why.
 - I need to change some AppArmor config for file access (that also got facl configured) and for executing nvidia-smi.
 - "Unknown header type 7f" message appears in `lspci -v` if the device is turned off.
 - Do not keep bbswitch loaded when removing the dGPU PCI device, otherwise it will not usable and cannot unload using `modprobe -r`.
 - Enable MSI for HDA controller in Linux guest with `options snd-hda-intel enable_msi=1` in modprobe.conf
-- If VM freeze and we force it off, we likely to unable to boot any VM with disks that use virtio.
-Those VM could not get passed the Tianocore screen and used 100% on a CPU core.
-The host need to be reset.
-I don't know why.

 ### Audio controller